 Researching and evaluating ERP software is overwhelming to say the least.
-There is a staggering amount of information about what ERP is, hundreds of products to choose from, and even more resellers and consultants to choose from.
+There is a staggering amount of information about what ERP is, hundreds of products to choose and even more resellers and consultants to choose from.

 With all of this on your plate where do you start?